 Schools Department of Education Western Australia

-“At BHP Billiton we are proud to support the Graham (Polly) Farmer Foundation’s Follow the Dream programs in our host communities of Port Hedland and Newman, and other locations at Mt Lawley, Belmont and Sevenoaks Senior High Schools.
-Our support also extends to the primary education level Martu Education Centre in Newman and the Maths and Science Centre of Excellence in South Hedland.
-These programs combined are currently supporting 242 Indigenous students.
+“At BHP we are proud to support the Graham (Polly) Farmer Foundation’s Follow the Dream programs in our host communities across the country.
+Our support also extends to the Primary Learning Clubs, the Martu Education Centre in Newman and the Maths and Science Centre of Excellence in South Hedland.
+These programs combined are currently supporting 398 Indigenous students.

-Our long standing partnership with the Graham (Polly) Farmer Foundation, along with the Department of Education, has been running for more than 10 years and has provided signifanct benefits to those involved.
+Our long standing partnership with the Graham (Polly) Farmer Foundation, along with the Department of Education, has been running for 14 years and has provided significant benefits to those involved.

-In Port Hedland and Newman alone, by the end of 2014, 116 students had graduated from the Follow the Dream program since its inception in 2003.
-By the end of 2013, 30 per cent of the Follow the Dream graduates had gone on to University either directly or via a bridging course, 52 per cent on to TAFE, a traineeship or an apprenticeship and 18 per cent into direct employment.
+By the end of 2016 BHP sites alone had a total of 414 Year 12 students graduating from the Follow the Dream program since its inception in 2003.
+43 per cent of the Follow the Dream graduates had gone onto University either directly or via a bridging course.
+34 per cent on to TAFE, a traineeship or an apprenticeship and 10 per cent into direct employment.

-BHP Billiton is proud of our ability to provide opportunities through our community investments and our commitment to education has never been stronger.
-Education is the ultimate gift in life and BHP Billiton Iron Ore, in partnership with the Graham (Polly) Farmer Foundation, is committed to providing an education legacy: one where all young people are able to access a quality education and meaningful careers.”
+BHP is proud of our ability to provide opportunities through our Social Investment Portfolio and our commitment to education has never been stronger.
+Education is the ultimate gift in life and BHP, in partnership with the Graham (Polly) Farmer Foundation, is committed to providing an education legacy: one where all young people are able to access a quality education and meaningful careers.”

 “When the Foundation’s first programme was established in 1997, Rio Tinto’s Hamersley Iron business was very different to what we see today, consisting of six mines across the Pilbara producing less than 60 million tonnes per annum.
 That year marked a step-change in the relations between resource companies and Indigenous people when we signed the Yandi Land Use Agreement with the Gumala Aboriginal Corporation.
 The first students were welcomed into the Gumala Mirnuwarni programme in Roebourne and Karratha, also in 1997.
 Today, Rio Tinto’s iron ore business has grown to a network of 15 mines.
 Recent expansions provide us with the capacity to produce 290 million tonnes of iron ore annually.
 We are the largest private employer of Aboriginal people in Western Australia, and continue to develop industry leading comprehensive agreements with Pilbara Traditional Owners.
 Importantly, the depth and scope of our partnership with The Graham (Polly) Farmer Foundation has also strengthened.
 It extends beyond the Pilbara, through our Argyle Diamonds and Dampier Salt businesses.
 The Foundation’s work in New South Wales is also supported by our Coal and Allied business.
 At the heart of all the programmes however, remains a commitment for our business to do the right thing.
 To create meaningful, sustainable partnerships underpinned by respect and cultural understanding.
 The Foundation and its students have achieved remarkable results.
 Thank you for allowing us to be a part of the journey.”